-Mountain Gorilla trekking rules and Regulations or the Gorilla trekking etiquette are a set of guidelines established to ensure that the Gorillas stay healthy and wild.
-They point to the safety and sustainability of not only the Mountain Gorillas and their habitat but also the visitors/tourists.
+Mountain Gorilla trekking rules and Regulations, the Gorilla trekking etiquette; Gorilla rules and regulations are a set of guidelines to be followed during Gorilla trekking and are established to ensure that the Gorillas stay healthy and wild.
+Mountain Gorilla trekking rules and regulations further focus on the safety and sustainability of not only the Mountain Gorillas and their habitat but also the visitors/tourists.
 They are simply the do’s and don’ts before, during and after Gorilla trekking.
-Remember Mountain Gorillas are endangered animals and so there lies a very narrow gap between their survival and extinction.
-This gap can unfortunately become narrower in case of any laxity in the observance and execution of these regulations by both the tourists and the responsible bodies/institutions.
+Remember Mountain Gorillas are endangered animals and so there lies a narrow gap between their survival and extinction.
+This gap can unfortunately become narrower in case of any laxity in the observance and execution of the Gorilla rules and regulations by both the tourists and the responsible bodies/institutions.
+Request a Quote

 - Eligibility for Gorilla trekking is reserved to only individuals of 15 years and above.
 Proof of one’s age is by the bio data in his/her valid passport but not the physique.

-- ach Gorilla family has to be visited by a maximum of 8 people per day and the search has to start strictly in the morning with no other sessions in the day.
-This is to minimise invasion into their privacy and stressing them which can unfortunately result into behavioural change.
+- Each Gorilla family has to be visited by a maximum of 8 people per day and the search has to start strictly in the morning with no other sessions in the day.
+This is to minimize invasion into their privacy and stressing them which can unfortunately result into behavioral change.

-- When with the Gorillas, keep a distance of 10 metres from them to minimise chances of them contracting diseases including Covid-19 from humans while at the same time letting the animals feel relaxed.
-Before Covid-19, the mandatory distance between the visitors and the Gorillas was 7 metres, please note.
+- When with the Gorillas, keep a distance of 10 meters from them to minimize chances of them contracting diseases including Covid-19 from humans while at the same time letting the animals feel relaxed.
+Before Covid-19, the mandatory distance between the visitors and the Gorillas was 7 meters, please note.
 In a situation where their babies or even the adults move closer, please do not make any movements neither should you be tempted to touch one.

 - Carry a pair of face masks to keep the animals safe from the Corona Virus which could have been carried by any asymptomatic human in the group.
 Remember visitors are supposed to have checked or vaccinated against the Corona Virus 72 hours before their visit.
 Nevertheless, measures should be in place to leave no space for the Gorillas to contract this virus from the visitors.